sjoerdvanBommel/azure-react-icons/README.md

 # @threeveloper/azure-react-icons

 <div style="display: flex;">
-<span>Use ready-to-use original Azure Icons in your React project as React Components.
+<span>Use ready-to-use original Azure Icons in your React project as React Components, with zero additional runtime dependencies.
 Based on the <a href="https://learn.microsoft.com/en-us/azure/architecture/icons/">Azure Icons ZIP file</a> provided by Microsoft.</span>

 ![](icon.svg)
 </div>